ebroecker/canmatrix/README.md

-This peace of Software mainly helps to interprete several different description formats for can-communication.
+Canmatrix is a python package to read and write several CAN database formats.

+Install canmatrix with either "pip install canmatrix" or  "python setup.py install"

+In addition to the canmatrix package there are 2 scripts installed with this package:
+1. canconvert:
+	converts CAN database formats between all supported formats.
+	Example: "canconvert someArSystemdescription.arxml file.dbc"

+2. cancompare:
+	compares 2 CAN databases (of different or same format).
+	Example: "cancompare file1.dbc file2.dbc"

-Some of these formats can be written also.
-There is some outdated german Documentation at [my personal homepage](http://eduard-broecker.de/Software/canmatrix.html)
+There is some outdated german Documentation and windows ".exe" of both scripts at [my personal homepage](http://eduard-broecker.de/Software/canmatrix.html)

-As a sideeffect, this software helps to convert between can-matrix-description formats.
-You can for example convert a autosar system description (.arxml) to an candb++ - File (.dbc).

-Therefor this software includes a "Python Can Matrix Object" which describes the can-communication and the needed objects (Boardunits, Frames, Signals, Values, ...)
+Canmatrix implements a "Python Can Matrix Object" which describes the can-communication and the needed objects (Boardunits, Frames, Signals, Values, ...)

-There are some import- and some export-functions for this object.
+There are several importers (read) and exporters (write) for this object.

 supported file formats for import:
 * .dbc candb / [Vector](http://vector.com)